a-bali/janitor/README.md

     $ cd janitor
     $ packr build

-This will create the standalone binary named `janitor` that you can copy into anywhere you like.
+This will create the standalone binary named `janitor` that you can place anywhere you like.

 ## Configuration and usage